Oda Nobutoki: Family

+Life

-Take control of Moriyama Castle
+Taking control of Moriyama Castle

 On May 10, 1555, Nobunaga took control of Kiyosu Castle and began using it as his residence.
 He then gave Nagoya Castle, his former residence, to his uncle Oda Nobumitsu, ruler of Moriyama Castle, who had provided him with support.
 In turn, Nobumitsu gave control of Moriyama Castle to Oda Nobutsugu.

 The following month, on June 26, Nobutsugu killed Nobunaga's sixth younger brother, Oda Hidetaka, who was riding his horse along the Shōnai River near Moriyama Castle.
 Both Nobunaga and his feuding brother, Oda Nobuyuki, tried to take control of the castle, but Sakuma Nobumori intervened to keep the peace.
 Nobutoki was allowed to move his forces in and take control of the castle.

 During the rebellion of Nobunaga's retainers who intended to replace him with his younger brother Oda Nobuyuki (July-September 1556), which culminated in the battle of Ino, Nobutoki was captured by rebels in Moriyama Castle and forced to commit seppuku in July 1556, or the sixth month of the year Kōji-2.